 Please note that you’ll only receive Swagbucks for coupons you actually use.
 Just printing them won’t earn you anything, so make sure to only print those you know you’ll use.

 Also, it takes up to 12 weeks for the points to post to your account.
 However, I’ve received reports from many different people that this has worked without a hitch.
 You just have to have a bit of patience!

 5. Watch Swagbucks TV

 Click on the “Swagbucks TV” on the drop-down menu under the “Earn” tab to pull up the Swagbucks TV page.
 You have to watch 10 different videos (they range in length from one minute to five minutes) and then you’ll earn three Swagbucks.

 You can earn up to 25 three-point rewards in a 24-hour period (a total of 75 points), so it’s definitely a great way to multi-task while on the computer.

 6. Take the Daily Poll

 Every day, Swagbucks offers one simple poll.
 Just click on the “Poll” on the drop-down menu under the “Earn” tab to pull up the page.

 7. Perform Tasks

 Swagbucks has a list of different tasks you can complete online and earn anywhere from 16 to 40 Swagbucks.

-Each tasks is different.
+Each task is different.
 They will tell you at the beginning how many minutes the task will typically take.